-Grade: 10-12 Prerequisite: None
+Grade: 10-12 Prerequisite(s): None

-Credit: One (1); Two (2) with Cooperative Education Industry Credential Available: W!SE Financial Literacy
+Industry Credential Available: W!SE Financial Literacy

 Students learn how economies and markets operate and how the United States economy is interconnected with the global economy.
-Additionally they learn how to navigate the financial decisions they must face and to make informed decisions relating to career exploration, budgeting, banking, credit, insurance, spending, financing postsecondary education, taxes, saving and investing, buying/leasing a vehicle, and living independently.
+Additionally, they learn how to navigate the financial decisions they must face and to make informed decisions relating to career exploration, budgeting, banking, credit, insurance, spending, financing post-secondary education, taxes, saving and investing, buying/leasing a vehicle, and living independently.
 They also learn the importance of investing in themselves in order to gain the knowledge and skills valued in the marketplace.
 Development of financial literacy skills and an understanding of economic principles will provide the basis for responsible citizenship, more effective participation in the workforce, and career success.
 The course incorporates all economics and financial literacy objectives included in the Code of Virginia §22.1-200-03B.